aristocrats/sikky/README.md

 `Travis` and `Circle` are the only supported CI.
 The configuration is similar to Angular and React.

 ## Test-driven development (TDD)

 It's integrated a watch task for `TypeScript`, and a `tdd` task for the `Mocha+Chai testing stack`.

 ## Code coverage

-Code coverage will probably not be integrated because I may end up blocking for your own configuration.
-If you are in a reel need for code coverage report, you may take a look at a boilerplate I'm using for my own projects.
-Its a modified version of this boilerplate.
-[Found here:](https://github.com/cirloc/cirloc)
+`Istanbul` are used to generate the coverage report.

 ## Server testing

  Server testing with Mocha will not be integrated because there are too many different ways to do it and I have no idea what configuration you prefer :)

 ## Async/await

 Async/await are only supported for TS 2.0 with target set to `ES6` or `ES2015`.
 The TypeScript compiler only support transpilling async / await down to ES2015, and then the Microsoft team recommend Babel for ES5 bundling.
 This is out of the scope for this boilerplate.